hpc/pavilion2/docs/results/parse.rst

 ==============

-Result parsers are fairly simple in practice, yet contain a wide variety of options to help you pull results from test output.
+Result parsers are fairly simple in practice, yet contain a wide variety of options to help you collect results from test output.

 .. contents::